SingleManTH/agiletoolkit.org/docs/architecture/mvc.md

-# Architecture & Design > Model, View, Controller
+# Architecture & Design > A New Approach To MVC

 ## The Agile Toolkit Approach To MVC